 Ky’Elli leaps onto the table between Nem and me, taking a pouncing position to defend her mistress.
 Nemesis’s face is a wash of hurt and shock.
-My outburst made me feel horrible, and tears began to flow from my eyes.
+My outburst makes me feel horrible, and tears flow from my eyes.

 “Thano, I know.
 I understand.
 I am to protect you.
 Always have and always will.
 I am sorry I missed.
 I am sorry I wasn’t here.
 I am sorry I got hurt.
 I am sorry I cannot do this unspeakable thing for you,” Nem whispers from the table.

 I close my eyes and nod as Nem rises, wrapping me up in her embrace.
 I cave and began to cry against her shoulder, taking in her scent.

 “He tried to take you from me, and you missed,” I sob out.

 She says nothing and holds me, stroking the back of my head, her wings forming and wrapping around both of us.
 I feel Ky brush between my legs, adding her support and comfort.
 I pull away and see the wetness standing out on her cheeks.
 I raise my hand and wipe the tears away with my thumbs.
 I move past her and start to the door.